microprediction/precise/LITERATURE.md

 Or file an [issue](https://github.com/microprediction/precise/issues).

+## Trans-Glasso: A Transfer Learning Approach to Precision Matrix Estimation [arxiv](https://arxiv.org/pdf/2411.15624)
+Boxin Zhao1, Cong Ma2 , and Mladen Kolar

+Precision matrix estimation is essential in various fields, yet it is challenging when samples for the target study are limited.
+Transfer learning can enhance estimation accuracy by leveraging data from related source studies.
+We propose Trans-Glasso, a two-step transfer learning method for precision matrix estimation.
+First, we obtain initial estimators using a multi-task learning objective that captures shared and unique features across studies.
+Then, we refine these estimators through differential network estimation to adjust for structural differences between the target and source precision matrices.
+Under the assumption that most entries of the target precision matrix are shared with source matrices, we derive non-asymptotic error bounds and show that Trans-Glasso achieves minimax optimality under certain conditions.
+Extensive simulations demonstrate Trans-Glasso ’s superior performance compared to baseline methods, particularly in small-sample settings.
+We further validate Trans-Glasso in applications to gene networks across brain tissues and protein networks for various cancer subtypes, showcasing its effectiveness in biological contexts.
+Additionally, we derive the minimax optimal rate for differential network estimation, representing the first such guarantee in this area.

 ## Graph-Based Methods for Forecasting Realized Covariances  [JoFE](https://academic.oup.com/jfec/advance-article/doi/10.1093/jjfinec/nbae026/7889003?login=false)
 Chao Zhang, Xingyue Pu, Mihai Cucuringu, Xiaowen Dong